-Wonderberries vs. Garden Huckleberries – Who Knows the Difference?
+Wonderberries vs. Garden Huckleberries – What’s the Difference?

 Until recently, wonderberries’ scientific name was Solanum × burbankii, in honor of Burbank.
 However, they’re now technically supposed to be called Solanum retroflexum.
 (We’re fans of Burbank, so we like to fight “the man” on this name change!)